Child Advocacy Clinic

 What We Do

-The Child Advocacy Clinic (CAC) is part of the St. Vincent de Paul Legal Program.
-It is a 4-credit, one-semester, in-house clinical program available to students who have successfully completed their 1L year.
-The Clinic handles a variety of legal matters relating to children including Family Court abuse, neglect, custody and guardianship cases; immigration removal proceedings and status applications; foster parent fair hearings, education and disability advocacy; international child abduction cases under the Hague Convention; and more.
+Part of the St. Vincent de Paul Legal Program, the Child Advocacy Clinic is a five-credit, one-semester, in-house clinical program available to students who have successfully completed their 1L year.
+The Clinic handles a variety of legal matters relating to children, including Family Court abuse, neglect, custody and guardianship cases; immigration removal proceedings and status applications; foster parent fair hearings, education and disability advocacy; and international child abduction cases under the Hague Convention.

-- Collaborate with social workers, subject area specialists and other consultants, and
+- Collaborate with social workers, subject area specialists, and other consultants

-Students will also work 14 hours a week in addition to attending a weekly 2-hour seminar (with assignments).
-The seminar teaches the essential lawyering skills required for successful and ethical client representation as well as substantive areas of law through lectures, simulations, class activities, roundtable discussions, and other experiential learning activities.
+Students work 14 hours a week and attend a weekly, two-hour seminar that includes assignments.
+The seminar teaches lawyering skills essential to successful and ethical client representation as well as substantive areas of the law through lectures, simulations, class activities, roundtable discussions, and other experiential learning activities.

 Contact Us